 I have always had anxiety speaking in front of groups and articulating what I am trying to say, but surprisingly I was comfortable talking to a room of people for the first time.
 Despite feeling nervous, being around a group of people with shared experience of having a mental health problem was not at all intimidating.

 ‘What is Recovery?’
 Was exploring what recovery means, from a staff and service user perspective, and how we can move forward from illness.
-I learnt just as much as a trainee tutor, as when I had attended the course as a trainer.
+I learnt just as much as a trainee tutor, as when I had attended the course as a student.

 Why did I create Mr Creepy Breakfast.
 I don’t like this guy.
 He looks as if he isn’t really enjoying that banana, all up in his face.
 Healthy food doesn’t always mean perfect mental health…but it helps.